Least to Greatest Calculator

 - Rewrite each number in its original form

-The first step to put a set of numbers in order is to change them all into the same form.
+The first step to putting a set of numbers in order is to change them all into the same form.
 The easiest form to compare is decimal form, so convert fractions to decimal and percentages to decimal.

-After you arrange the numbers in order, add a comparison symbol between each one to compare the numbers.
+After you arrange the numbers in order, add a comparison symbol between each one to compare the numbers. (see the “What are Comparison Symbols?” section below).

 What are Comparison Symbols?